abuiles/ember-101/computed-properties-and-observers.md

 });
 ~~~~~~~~

-With the code above we created a new property on the model called
+With the code above, we created a new property on the model called
-**fullName** which depends on **firstName** and **lastName**, the
+**fullName** that depends on **firstName** and **lastName**.
+The
-computed properties will be called once at the beginning and then the result will be
+computed properties are called once at the beginning and the result is
 cached until any of the dependent properties change.

-Next we'll like to talk about a couple of features and things to keep
+Next we'll talk about a couple of features and things to keep
 in mind when defining computed properties.

 ## An alternative syntax for computed properties

 Ember extends the **function** prototype with the function
 **property** to allow us to specify computed properties in a
-different way, instead of using `Ember.computed` we can specify a
+different way.
+Instead of using `Ember.computed` we can specify a
 computed property like the following:

 {title="CP in app/models/friend.js via .property function", lang="JavaScript"}